 Question: How do you explain to your daughter that her dad has chosen the woman at work over her?

 Advice: You don’t make a child try to understand a relationship that does not make sense to her or have her try to understand an adult situation in which she is incapable of comprehending.
 We decided to tell her that daddy wanted to move to be closer to work.
 We did not want her to think she had done anything wrong.

 Over the next few weeks I was scared.
 I lost twenty five pounds in three weeks.
 I wasn’t prepared for this.
-I need to go back to work.
-I have to tell my daughter that all the promises I made to stay home and take care of her were gone.
-No brother or sister, and, yes, back you go to the babysitter.
+I needed to go back to work.
+I had to tell my daughter that all the promises I made to stay home and take care of her were gone.
+No brother or sister, and yes, back you go to the babysitter.
 Yikes!
 How do I look at this little face and tell her all of these things?